 The sensors that Soli uses can track motion at high speed – up to 10,000 frames per second.
 And surprisingly it does that with great accuracy.
-Currently, there is no other product on the market with comparable precision and detection range.
+There is no other product on the market with comparable precision and detection range.

-Now that you have an idea of what Soli radar is, you must be wondering how does this thing actually work?
+Now that you know what Soli radar is, you must be wondering how does this thing actually work?
 Soli basically uses electromagnetic waves in a broad beam to detect the size, shape, and velocity of objects.
-Google is using radar instead of camera like the LG G8 to be aware of you when you’re around the phone.
+Google is using radar instead of a camera like the LG G8 to be aware of you when you’re around the phone.

 The folks at Explain that Stuff went to great lengths to explain how radar works.
 Feel free to check it out if you’re into science.

-Google also says that Soli can work though various materials, which means it doesn’t need to see you to actually respond to your hand gestures.
+Google also says that Soli can work through various materials, which means it doesn’t need to see you to actually respond to your hand gestures.
 Think about silencing a phone call through your pocket or your purse in a quiet meeting or in cold weather.
-That’s pretty useful and I can see myself taking advantage of that.
+That’s super useful and I can see myself taking advantage of that.

-Motion Sense as Google has branded this new technology interacts with the user in three different ways.
+Motion Sense as Google has branded this new technology interacts with the user in three different ways: Presence, Reach and Gestures

 This is in theory how Motion Sense is intended to work.
 However, it might be a different story in real life, and only time will tell us how effective and practical this new technology is.

-In early impressions videos, many tech YouTubers have a hard time to make Motion Sense works flawlessly, especially with skipping tracks.
+In early impressions videos, many tech YouTubers had a hard time making Motion Sense works flawlessly, especially with skipping tracks.

 We get that.
 It’s a new technology, and we expect it to have a learning curve.
 Google will likely push new updates soon to make it look less gimmicky and more useful.